cs50nestm/cs50labs/whileloop/README.md

 ## Your Turn

-Complete the program on the right to create a loop that determines how many times you can double a number before it reaches 100 or greater.
+Complete the program on the right to create a loop that determines how many times you can double a number before it reaches 100.

 Then test your code, as you did in previous labs, with valid inputs, invalid inputs and corner cases.